Charles Reynolds (cleric): Archdeacon of Kells (1532–1534)

 On returning to Ireland, Reynolds became chaplain to Gerald FitzGerald, 9th Earl of Kildare, lord deputy of Ireland.
 The Fitzgerald dynasty was the most powerful family in Ireland.
 Reynolds was also appointed archdeacon of Kells and rector of Nobber on 13 Feb 1532.
 A canonist, he was very active as a diocesan and provincial administrator.
 His appointments came during a time of tremendous international change, and a dangerous time for Christendom.
 Reynolds soon became involved in huge political issues.

 Revolt against Henry VIII (1534–1535)

 During 1533, the political situation in Ireland and England was fraught with tension over Henry Tudor's English Reformation.
-The Irish Council in the Pale was dominated by rival Norman-Irish factions, and the only clerics trusted to promote the English Reformation in Ireland were three Englishmen, the most prominent being John Alen, Archbishop of Dublin.
+The Irish Council in the Pale was dominated by rival Old English factions, and the only clerics trusted by the King to promote his policies of Caesaropapism and the Reformation in Ireland were three Englishmen, the most prominent being John Alen, Archbishop of Dublin.
 Rumours circulated that Charles V, Holy Roman Emperor, aggrieved by the treatment of his aunt, Catherine of Aragon, might intervene in Ireland.
 Thomas Cromwell, Henry's chief minister, decided to appoint an Englishman, William Skeffington as lord deputy in Ireland.
-The incumbent, Gerald Fitzgerald, was imprisoned in the Tower of London in spring 1534, provoking his son "Silken" Thomas to start the "Kildare rebellion".
+The incumbent, Gerald Fitzgerald, was imprisoned in the Tower of London in spring 1534, provoking his son Silken Thomas, who falsely believed his father to have been executed and that himself and his uncles were certain to be next, to raise the Irish clans and Old English soldiery subject to his leadership and launch the "Kildare rebellion".
 Charles V responded quickly to appeals for assistance by dispatching emissaries.
 The potential for a military intervention drew international attention on Ireland.